LlorencCB/phis-docs-community/docs/ontologies.md

 ### Phenology

-The *Phenology* refers to the set of events related to the diffrenet phenological stages of plants.
+The *Phenology* refers to the set of events related to the different phenological stages of plants.

-**QUELQUE IMAGE**

 ### Trouble